Deep Navigation Colliery: Ocean Colliery: 1893–1947

 Davies's Ocean Coal Company took ownership of the colliery on 17 January 1893, and renamed it Ocean Colliery.
 There was great competition at the time between colliery owners, with most trying to prove to potential purchasers that their coal was of the best quality.
 At the time this was signified by being selected by the Royal Navy, and the various transatlantic ocean liners, including the Cunard Line; hence the choice of the renaming.

 Davies invested in the colliery, including repairing the bases of the shafts.
 From 1897 onwards, the colliery was producing over 590,000 tons per year with a workforce of 2,500 miners.
-Ocean Company invested a further £500,000 in 1900 to make the collieries production more economic, so that by 1902, annual output was 327,000 tons by 2,000 men.
+Ocean Company invested a further £500,000 in 1900 to make the colliery's production more economic, so that by 1902, annual output was 327,000 tons by 2,000 men.
 The steam coal produced during this period was purchased for use by the Cunard steamers RMS Mauretania and RMS Lusitania, used in their successful attempts for the Blue Riband for the most rapid Atlantic passage.